Jared Padalecki Says He's ‘Gutted’ No One Told Him About ‘Supernatural’ Prequel

 Dean Winchester might have died in the series finale of “Supernatural,” but even if he survived it sounds like he might have ended up dead to his brother regardless.

-On Thursday news broke that The CW is working on a prequel to the long-running supernatural thriller called “The Winchesters,” which will tell the story of Dean and Sam Winchester’s parents, John and Mary (played by Jeffrey Dean Morgan and Samantha Smith on “Supernatural”).
-And Jensen Ackles, who played Dean on the original, is an executive producer and if the project moves forward he will once again play Dean, this time via voiceover narration.
+On Thursday, The CW announced plans for a prequel to the long-running supernatural thriller called “The Winchesters,” which will tell the story of Dean and Sam Winchester’s parents, John and Mary (played by Jeffrey Dean Morgan and Samantha Smith on “Supernatural”).
+And Jensen Ackles, who played Dean on the original series, is an executive producer on the project and will once again play Dean, this time via voiceover narration.

 “Dude.
 Happy for you.
 Wish I heard about this some way other than Twitter.
 I’m excited to watch, but bummed that Sam Winchester had no involvement whatsoever,” Padalecki said while quote-tweeting Ackles.
 Yikes.